Which place is cheaper, Warsaw or Athens?

 Warsaw is a very popular city for students and younger travelers.
 The city's long history and current standing as a cultural and economic hub make it appealing to international students.
 The prices are reasonable and the opportunities for students are abundant.

-Athens and Warsaw both offer public transit to get you around.
+Athens and Warsaw both offer very good public transit to get you around.

 Many visitors use the public transit system in Athens.
 The city's metro system has 3 lines that connect to bus, tram and commuter rail lines.